-THE USDA FOREST SERVICE stewards over 193 million acres of forest and grasslands on behalf of the American people with the mission to sustain the health, diversity, and production of the Nation's forests and grasslands to meet the needs of present and future generations.
+FOREST SERVICE stewards over 193 million acres of forest and grasslands on behalf of the American people with the mission to sustain the health, diversity, and productivity of the Nation's forests and grasslands to meet the needs of present and future generations.
 Besides the management of National Forest System lands, the USDA Forest Service provides technical and financial assistance to States, universities, and other organizations to support this mission.
 Additionally, the Agency conducts world renowned research helping to provide answers on pressing issues facing forest managers.
+This institution is an equal opportunity provider and employer.